IVAO-Ecuador/training-request-system/README.md

-# 📡 Training Request System
+# 📡 (Closed) Training Request System

 The Training Request System is a website derived from Ivao Ecuador that provides a tool to schedule new training, exam or GCA for pilots or air traffic controllers.
+(Closed)

 ## Table of Contents 📋
 - General Info